 - Agricultural and Industrial Marketing Company Tel: 082 573 4344 www.theaimco.com Helps find markets and logistics solutions for communities.
 Training is also offered in trade matters, marketing and value chain management.

 - Agricultural Colleges present marketing-related short courses.
-Find contact details in the “Agricultural education and training” chapter.
+Find contact details on the “Agricultural education and training” page.

 - Agricultural Economics Association of South Africa (AEASA) www.aeasa.org.za Contact details can be found on the website